 We are undertaking traffic modelling, which will help inform the type of intersections to be considered at Thomas Road, Orton Road, Bishop Road, Mundijong Road and South Western Highway.

-The modelling will also consider the local road network and possible changes to accommodate the highway at Hopkinson Road, Gossage Road and Abernethy Road.
+The modelling will also consider the local road network and possible changes to accommodate the highway at Hopkinson Road, Abernethy Road and Gossage Road.

 What would it cost to grade separate the intersections now rather than later?

-We have not undertaken any estimates as to the additional cost to grade separate all the intersections as part of the project.
+We have not yet undertaken any estimates as to the additional cost to grade separate the intersections as part of the project.

-However, the cost would be well above the available budget, but the intersections proposed will have the capacity to be able be grade separated in the future.
+However, the cost would be well above the available budget, but the intersections proposed will have the capacity to be able be grade separated in the future as traffic demands warrant.

 Is there a connection from Hopkinson Road to Tonkin Highway?